metricyuk/community-talks/README.md

 ## Edit scripts
 Some of the scripts are specific to my demo, so you will need to adjust to reflect your own setup.
-Take adventureworks folder;
+All changes will be consistent in each folder.
+Changes based on adventureworks folder;

-* adventureworksDW2017-create-clones.ps1
+adventureworksDW2017-create-clones.ps1
 * Change machinename (line 10)

-* adventureworksDW2017-create-image.ps1
+adventureworksDW2017-create-image.ps1
 * Change machinename (line 9)
 * Change path (line 11)
 * Change path (line 13)
 * Change backupfilename (line 17)

-* adventureworksDW2017-delete-image.ps1
+adventureworksDW2017-delete-image.ps1
 * Change machinename (line 2)

-* adventureworksDW2017-rebuild-clone-dev2.ps1
+adventureworksDW2017-rebuild-clone-dev2.ps1
 * Change machinename (line 2 & 8)

-* adventureworksDW2017.DMSMaskSet
+adventureworksDW2017.DMSMaskSet
 * Change connection string

 ## Need more help?